Serving Brooklyn & All NYC Boroughs

 1. 1

-Find the round gauge on the front.
+The round pressure gauge on the front of the boiler shows operating pressure.
 Cold-system pressure should read 12–15 psi for a typical brownstone (higher for taller buildings).
-Below 10 psi, the system can't push water through the radiators.
+Below 10 psi, the system can't push water through the radiators — a common cause of no-heat calls.
+A technician will check the gauge, locate the fill valve, and pressurize the system safely.
+Do not touch the auto-feed valve or attempt to refill the system yourself.

 Still not working?
 Call (347) 997-3360 — diagnostic visits are flat-rate and credited toward the repair.